Lixquid/gmod-simplehitmarkers/README.md

 Features:

+-   Hitnumbers; Know exactly how much damage you're dealing.
 -   Highly Customizable; disable sound, change hitmarker size, time, and critical display.
--   Efficient; network traffic is a single net message per hit, and a single hook on client and server.
+-   Efficient; network traffic is a single net message per hit, and just two hooks on client and server.
--   Lightweight; the entire addon included resources is just 10 KB, and two files to download.
+-   Lightweight; the entire addon included resources is just 15 KB, and two files to download.

 ## Installing